averyark/spm/English/speaking.md

 - My favourite film is a popular Japanese animated film called "Your Name"
 - The character which I like the most is one of the main character of the film: Taki Tachibana.
 He is a young teenage boy who is struggling to find his place in the world.
 - I admire Taki's journey towards empathy and self-discovery.
-Mainly because, he inspires me to seek out new experiences and approach the world with an open mind.
+Which inspires me to seek out new experiences and approach the world with an open mind.
 - In my opinion, this film is suitable for teenagers.
 The film teaches adolescents the power of human relations, and the importance of empathy.
 </details>